natandaniel/web_services_in_core_java/ws.cats/README.md

 A simple illustration of a DOCUMENT style SOAP Web Service, provides a cat's caracteristics by breed.

-Expected input, "british shorthair".
-Other input will cause an error message.

 Service Endpoint Interface : CatsService.java

 Service Implementation Bean : CatsServiceImpl.java